 At Activcore, we figure out (and treat) what’s causing YOUR type of leakage using a full-body approach.
 Treatments may be (in part) what you expect - pelvic exercises, biofeedback, and hip exercises.
 But there’s so much more!
 We use a combination of Redcord Neurac, manual techniques and/or dry needling, gadgetry when needed (biofeedback, perineal electrical stimulation, vaginal weights).
 Click on the links below to find out more about all of the ways we help you get rid of leakage once and for all.

 Thanks for reading and we look forward to meeting you soon.
+Check out our Pelvic Health page to learn more about this topic.

 2001 - Prevalence of Urinary Incontinence